Choosing the right protein powder can be tricky.

 That is, people who drink calories are much more likely to overeat than those who don’t.
 This is why research shows a clear association between greater intake of sugar-sweetened beverages and weight gain, in both adults and children.

 Alright, let’s now take a look at the most popular types of protein powders on the market, starting with whey protein.

 Whey protein is by far the most popular type of protein supplement out there.
 You get a lot of protein per dollar spent, it tastes good, and its amino acid profile is particularly suited to muscle building (more on that in a second).

 Whey is a semi-clear, liquid byproduct of cheese production.
 After curdling and straining milk, whey is left over.

-When the world of sports nutrition caught onto this research, the whey protein supplement was born.
+When the world of sports nutrition caught on to this research, the whey protein supplement was born.

 So, whey is an all-around good choice for protein powder for men and women.

-Casein protein is probably second in popularity behind whey, and it’s also a protein found in milk.
+Like whey protein, casein protein supplements are very popular and are also a protein found in milk.
 The curds that form as milk coagulates are casein.

 Casein protein is digested slower than whey, causing a smaller spike in amino acids in the blood, but a steadier release over the course of several hours.